wazuh/wazuh-documentation/source/learning-wazuh/replace-stock-rule.rst

        :width: 80%

 #.
 Attempt to log in to the **linux-agent** using SSH and incorrect credentials.
-Then look for the event on the Wazuh dashboard by searching for **5760** and you will see the the level of the alert for the most recent event will be **7**:
+Then look for the event on the Wazuh dashboard by searching for **5760** and you will see that the level of the alert for the most recent event will be **7**:

    .. thumbnail:: ../images/learning-wazuh/labs/rules-5.png
        :title: Rule level has been changed